Policy #: IT0003

 This policy amends and supersedes Policies for Use of UCSC Computing Facilities, dated May 26, 1992.

 This policy was initially reviewed and approved by the CP/EVC on November 19, 2008.
-Next review date is October 2013.
+Last update was May 2015.
+Next review date is May 2020.

 Federal and State Law: